manuq/clj-sites-merge/README.md

-# two sites one repo
+# two sites one server

     # Build the js
     lein cljsbuild once